 Being Texan chili is second nature to us.
 Yes, even to a Mexican-American, I’m still Texan and we definitely partake!
-It’s pretty funny, because the hubs refuses chili dogs unless they are made with Wolf Brand Chili.
-And when we are stationed out of Texas we jump thru hoops to find our favorite chili or my mom will send us some!
-I know.. that’s a little out there, but you like what you like you know!
-I received a gift pack from Wolf Brand Chili that included a three cans of chili, (Original, Mild & Hot) a super cute Texas shaped bamboo cutting board, Wolf Brand Chili coasters, an amazing Texas flag apron, and a beautiful set of four soup bowls.
-Guess what?!
-You’ll have a chance to win the same exact set!!
-Keep reading!
+It’s pretty funny because the hubs will not eat chili dogs unless they are made with Wolf Brand Chili.
+When we are stationed outside of Texas we jump through hoops to find our favorite chili or my mom will send us some!
+I know.. that’s a little out there, but you like what you like you know.
+I received a gift pack from Wolf Brand Chili that included three cans of chili, (Original, Mild & Hot) a super cute Texas-shaped bamboo cutting board, Wolf Brand Chili coasters, an amazing Texas flag apron, and a beautiful set of four soup bowls.

 - 2 cups shredded Cheddar and Monterey Jack cheese blend

 - 1 can (19 oz each) Wolf Brand® Chili, divided

 - 12 corn tortillas (6 inch), lightly fried in oil